JasonKoopmans/StringMix/README.md

 lexicon are applied to the patterns already identified.
 Since lexicon entries can have more than one tag assigned, a single input string might have several different patterns that apply.
-- **Pattern**: A collection of tags that represent the meaning or type of the token represented in the original input string.
+- **Pattern**: A sequence of tags that represent the meaning or type of the token represented in the original input string.
 Patterns are a way to summarize this meaning and allow for tokens of a type or meaning to be selected, rearranged, or processed in a meaningful way